 The Evolution of Nonprofit Fundraising in 2026: Overcoming Donor Fatigue

 High-net-worth donors are exhausted by generic appeals.
-The economic shifts of recent years have changed how ultra-high-net-worth (UHNW) individuals approach philanthropy.
-They demand higher return on investment (ROI) and deeper engagement with the causes they fund.
+Recent economic shifts have changed how ultra-high-net-worth (UHNW) individuals approach philanthropy.
+They expect higher return on investment (ROI) and deeper engagement with the causes they fund.

 The Current Landscape of Major Gifts